 This is the swelling which occurs the day following the treatment.
 As seen in the pictures below the degree of swelling is very similar in all three cases.

 Day Two after the procedure.

-The second day after the treatment, the swelling have subsided either completely or almost completely.
+The second day after the treatment, the swelling has subsided either completely or almost completely.
 Because the swelling subsided, everyone is able to open their eyes without major issues.
 All the three subjects presented were able to open their eyes fully on the second day right from the morning.
 Sometimes the swelling on the second day spreads in the lower eyelid.
-By the second day the pain is gone in all cases and replaced by a slight discomfort.
+By the second day, the pain is gone in all cases and replaced by a slight discomfort.

 Day Three after the procedure.

-On the third day all swelling subsided completely.
+On the third day, all swelling subsided completely.
 The residual swelling of the lower eyelid has either subsided or almost subsided.
-In all cases the eyes can be fully opened.
+In all cases, the eyes can be fully opened.
 No more discomfort is reported and it is replaced by an itchy sensation instead.
 The scabs have fully formed.